 - Hyperprolactinemia disease.

 - Monitor the prolactin-producing tumours.

 - Causes of infertility in both males and females.

-This article concludes the introduction to the Prolactin hormone, their functions, disorders caused by their level of production and their symptoms.
+This article concludes the introduction to the Prolactin hormone, its functions, disorders caused by its level of production and its symptoms.